varp/VardanPro-Fonts/README.md

 3. **Iosevka VardanPro Lucida Light**
 4. **Iosevka VardanPro Ubuntu Light**

-They are very useful to be installed as separate fonts in caeses when IDE like JetBrains' ones where editor does not allow to choose weight of font.
+They are very useful to be installed as separate fonts in cases when IDE like JetBrains' ones where the editor does not allow to choose the weight of the font.

 ## Custom config
-To see the custom config used for building of fonts go to https://github.com/varp/Iosevka/blob/master/vardanpro-private-build-plans.toml
+To see the custom config used for the building of fonts go to https://github.com/varp/Iosevka/blob/master/vardanpro-private-build-plans.toml

 ## More info